courtois-neuromod/cneuromod_docs/source/MRI.md

 ## BIDS formating

-All functinoal and anatomical data has been formated in [BIDS](https://bids.neuroimaging.io/), for more information visit the Brain Imaging Data Structure documentation [site](https://bids-specification.readthedocs.io/en/stable/).
+All functional and anatomical data has been formated in [BIDS](https://bids.neuroimaging.io/), for more information visit the Brain Imaging Data Structure documentation [site](https://bids-specification.readthedocs.io/en/stable/).

 ### Functional sequences

-The parameters of the functional MRI sequence relevant for data analysis can be found in the BIDS dataset, and included metadata.
-The functional acquisition parameters are all identical to the one used in the HCP-trt dataset.
+The parameters of the functional MRI sequence relevant for data analysis can be found in the NeuroMod DataLad.
+The functional acquisition parameters are all identical to the one used in the `hcptrt` dataset.
 The Siemens exam card can be found [here](./_static/mri/functional_protocol_HCP-trt.pdf), and is briefly recapitulated below.
 Functional MRI data was acquired using an accelerated simultaneous multi-slice, gradient echo-planar imaging sequence [(Xu et al., 2013)](http://www.ncbi.nlm.nih.gov/pubmed/23899722) developed at the Center for Magnetic Resonance Research (CMRR) University of Minnesota, as part of the Human Connectome Project [(Glasser et al., 2016)](https://www.nature.com/articles/nn.4361).
 The sequence is available on the Siemens PRISMA scanner at UNF through a concept to production (C2P) agreement, and was used with the following parameters: slice acceleration factor = 4, TR = 1.49 s, TE = 37 ms, flip angle = 52 degrees, voxel size = 2 mm x 2 mm x 2 mm, 60 slices, acquisition matrix 96x96.
 In each session, a short acquisition (3 volumes) with reversed phase encoding direction was run to allow retrospective correction of B0 field inhomogeneity-induced distortion.

 ### Brain anatomical sequences

- The parameters of the brain anatomical MRI sequences relevant for data analysis can be found in the BIDS dataset, and included metadata.
+ The parameters of the brain anatomical MRI sequences relevant for data analysis can be found in the NeuroMod DataLad.
 The acquisition parameters are identical for all anatomical sessions.
 The Siemens pdf exam card of the anatomical sessions can be found [here](./_static/mri/anatomical_protocol_2019-01-22.pdf), and is briefly recapitulated below.
-A standard (brain) anatomical session starts with a 21 s localizer scan, and then includes the following sequences:
+A standard (brain) anatomical session started with a 21 s localizer scan, and then included the following sequences:
   * T1-weighted MPRAGE 3D sagittal sequence (duration 6:38 min, TR = 2.4 s, TE = 2.2 ms, voxel size = 0.8 mm isotropic, R=2 acceleration)
   * T2-weighted FSE (SPACE) 3D sagittal sequence (duration 5:57 min, TR = 3.2 s, TE = 563 ms, voxel size = 0.8 mm isotropic, R=2 acceleration)
-  * Diffusion-weighted 2D axial sequence (duration 4:04 min, TR = 2.3 s, TE = 82 ms, 57 slices, voxel size = 2 mm isotropic,  phase-encoding P-A, SMS=3 through-plane acceleration, b-max = 3000 s/mm^2).
+  * Diffusion-weighted 2D axial sequence (duration 4:04 min, TR = 2.3 s, TE = 82 ms, 57 slices, voxel size = 2 mm isotropic,  phase-encoding P-A, SMS=3 through-plane acceleration, b-max = 3000 s/mm2).
 The same sequence was run with phase-encoding A-P to correct for susceptibility distortions.
   * gradient-echo magnetization-transfer 3D sequence (duration 3:34 min, 28 = ms, TE = 3.3 ms, flip angle = 6 deg, voxel size = 1.5 mm isotropic, R=2 in-plane GRAPPA, MT pulse Gaussian shape centered at 1.2 kHz offset).
   * gradient-echo proton density 3D sequence (same parameters as above, without the MT pulse).
   * gradient-echo T1-weighted 3D sequence (same parameters as above, except: TR = 18 ms, flip angle = 20 deg).